-There are many opportunities available for midyear students to take part in during their fall semester before arriving at Brandeis.
-For the adventurous, Brandeis works with fall off-campus study programs that are tailored specifically to meet your academic and social interests.
+There are many opportunities available for Midyear students to take part in during their fall semester before arriving at Brandeis.
+Brandeis works with fall off-campus study programs organized by trusted study abroad partners that are tailored specifically to meet your academic and social interests.
 The fall semester is a wonderful time to explore different places and cultures.

 - Earn a full semester of transfer credit

 - Complete your first-year University Writing Seminar (UWS) requirement

 - Fulfill other Brandeis University Core Requirements

 - Start or continue Italian language in order to make progress toward the World Languages and Cultures Requirement (Florence Only)

 - Engage in a new culture and experience living in a major metropolitan city